Lord Nicholas Gordon-Lennox: Background and early life

 Gordon-Lennox was born the younger son of Frederick Gordon-Lennox, the Earl of March and Kinrara.
 On his grandfather's death in 1935, his father succeeded as the 9th Duke of Richmond, with Gordon-Lennox becoming 'Lord Nicholas'.
 He was raised at the family home of Goodwood House before being sent with his elder brother, Charles, to the United States at the outbreak of World War II.
-He returned to Britain in 1944 to join Eton and later won a scholarship to read History at Worcester College, Oxford.
+He returned to Britain in 1944 to join Eton and later won a scholarship to read history at Worcester College, Oxford.

 Career

 After graduation and National Service with the King's Royal Rifle Corps, he joined HM Foreign Service in 1954 and became Private Secretary to the British Ambassador to the United States, Sir Harold Caccia, in 1957, for which he was awarded the LVO.
 He transferred to Chile in 1961 as Second Secretary, and then First Secretary, at Santiago.

-In 1963, he returned to England again to become Private Secretary to Caccia again, in the latter's post as Parliamentary Under-Secretary at the Foreign Office, before moving to Madrid as Head of the Chancery in 1966.
+In 1963, he returned to England again to become Private Secretary to Caccia again, in the latter's post as Permanent Under-Secretary at the Foreign Office, before moving to Madrid as Head of the Chancery in 1966.

 After a brief secondment at the Cabinet Office from 1971 to 1973, he became Head of the News Department at the Foreign and Commonwealth Office and then Head of the North American Department in 1974, before becoming a Counsellor at Paris in 1975 and was awarded the CMG in 1978.

 In 1979 he became Assistant Under-Secretary at the Foreign Commonwealth Office and his final diplomatic post was as British Ambassador to Spain from 1984 to 1989.
 Gordon-Lennox was then a Governor of the BBC from 1990 and retired in 1998.